Pyracurse

-Pyracurse is an isometric arcade adventure game released by Hewson in 1986 for the ZX Spectrum.
+Pyracurse is an isometric action-adventure video game released by Hewson in 1986 for the ZX Spectrum.

 Plot

 The archeologist Sir Pericles Pemberton-Smythe has disappeared while exploring the mysterious ruins of an ancient city in the forests of South America.
 The player must lead the rescue party to the missing scientist and then escape the haunted city and its sinister guardians.